By Clàudia Martínez, on 5 April 2023

 3. Create Quality Video Content

-Networks like TikTok and Instagram show the power of video content and how it improves engagement.
-You can also use video to boost engagement on LinkedIn, Twitter and Facebook.
+Platforms like TikTok and Instagram show the power of video content and how it improves engagement.
+You can also use video to boost engagement on LinkedIn, Twitter, and Facebook.
 Live video is one medium that has been particularly popular recently.
-Make sure your videos are high quality, personable and get to the point quickly.
+TikTok has even created a live stream feature on its platform.

 4. Be Authentic